-If the Company terminates Dr. Strem's employment without Cause or he resigns for Good Reason (as such terms are defined in his agreement), then Dr. Strem will be eligible to receive (i) continued payment of base salary for 3 months, which period will be extended to 6 months if the termination date is between 18 and 36 months following his start date and will be extended to 12 months if the termination date is on or after the 36-month anniversary of his start date or if termination occurs following a Change of Control (as such term is defined in his agreement); (ii) a lump-sum cash payment, payable no later than the last installment of his severance, equal to 0.25 multiplied by the maximum performance bonus that he would have been eligible to receive in the year of termination, which multiple will be increased to 0.5 if the termination date is between 18 and 36 months following his start date and will be increased to 1.0 if the termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month the termination date is between 18 and 36 months following his start date and will be extended to 12 months if the termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month anniversary of his start date or if termination occurs following a Change of Control of us.
+If the Company terminates Dr. Strem's employment without Cause or he resigns for Good Reason (as such terms are defined in his agreement), then Dr. Strem will be eligible to receive (i) continued payment of base salary for 3 months, which period will be extended to 6 months if the termination date is between 18 and 36 months following his start date and will be extended to 12 months if the termination date is on or after the 36-month anniversary of his start date or if termination occurs following a Change of Control (as such term is defined in his agreement); (ii) a lump-sum cash payment, payable no later than the last installment of his severance, equal to 0.25 multiplied by the maximum performance bonus that he would have been eligible to receive in the year of termination, which multiple will be increased to 0.5 if the termination date is between 18 and 36 months following his start date and will be increased to 1.0 if the termination date is on or after the 36-month anniversary of his start date or if termination occurs following a Change of Control and (iii) payment by us of monthly premiums under COBRA for up to 3 months following termination, which period will be extended to 6 months if the termination date is between 18 and 36 months following his start date and will be extended to 12 months if the termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month anniversary of his start date or if termination date is on or after the 36-month anniversary of his start